wichopy/reddit-client-frontend/README.md

+Develop a simple Reddit client web UI.

+The Index page should have a simple but efficient AutoComplete box which takes you to the appropriate subreddit, you must handle the case when the subreddit doesn’t exist.

+Each Subreddit page should have at least the following Jumbotron displaying the subreddit and Banner (if it exists) A max of 25 posts with the ability to load 25 more by click on a “Load More” button.
+Each Post must have a title, link to post, and a pic (if it exists) Each Post page should have at least the following Jumbotron displaying the subreddit
+Title of post and post content and all comments in whatever manner you may like

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>